 As part of this Academy, you will receive the book, Acoustical Materials: Solving the Challenge of Vehicle Noise by Pranab Saha.

-This Academy includes several equipment demonstrations and hands-on lab sessions.
-Specific instrumentation suppliers have been selected for an instrumentation workshop on one evening.
-There is also a field trip to one of the OEM"s noise and vibration facility in the metro Detroit area.
-Through these activities, you become acquainted with relevant instrumentation, measurement protocols, and problem solving strategies.
+This Academy includes workshops on sound quality and on numerical methods.
+In addition, specific instrumentation suppliers have been selected for an instrumentation workshop on one evening.
+There is also a field trip to an OEM or supplier noise and vibration facility in the metro Detroit area.
+Through these activities, you become acquainted with relevant acoustic test facilities, instrumentation, measurement protocols, and problem solving strategies.